bfv/docker4oe/pas-application/README.md

 Obviously you have to provide you own progress.cfg and put this in whatever you specified as mapping for `app/license` (see the line starting with `-v`).

 Once the container is running you'll be able to requets http://localhost:10000/web/get?openedge=true&testparam=made_by_bfv

+# load-balancing PAS instances
+To see how this all comes together in a load-balanced environment see: [https-loadbalanced](https-loadbalanced/README.md)